George W. Comstock

 George Wills Comstock (January 7, 1915 – July 15, 2007) was a public health physician, epidemiologist, and educator.
 He was known for significant contributions to public health, specifically in the fields of micronutrient deficiencies, tuberculosis, and cardiovascular disease.
-He served as the editor-in-chief for the American Journal of Epidemiology.
+He served as the editor-in-chief for American Journal of Epidemiology.

 Early life

-Born in Niagara Falls, New York, on January 7, 1915, George W. Comstock was the son of metallurgical engineer George Frederick Comstock and Ella Gardner Wills Comstock.
-He graduated from Antioch College in 1937 with honors in biology and chemistry, originally planning on becoming a metallurgist.
-He ultimately decided to pursue medicine and graduated from Harvard Medical School with a doctor of medicine in 1941.
+George W. Comstock was born on January 7, 1915, in Niagara Falls, New York, to George Frederick Comstock, a metallurgical engineer, and Ella Gardner Wills Comstock.
+He graduated from Antioch College in 1937.
+In 1941, he obtained his medical degree from Harvard Medical School.

 Career

 Public Health Service

-Comstock joined the U.S. Public Health Service in 1942 and served as a captain for 21 years.
-In this role, he ran the first trials of the BCG vaccine for tuberculosis in Georgia and Alabama (1947–1951), the findings of which were crucial to the decision not to implement this vaccine in the United States.
-It was also one of the first, if not the first, use of a cluster-randomized study design.
+Comstock joined the United States Public Health Service in 1942 and served as captain for 21 years.
+During this time, he conducted the first trials of the BCG vaccine for tuberculosis in Georgia and Alabama (1947–1951).
+The results of these trials were key in the decision not to implement the vaccine in the United States.

 Public health education

-He received a Master of Public Health from the University of Michigan School of Public Health (1951) and Doctorate of Public Health in Epidemiology from Johns Hopkins (1956).
-He subsequently joined the faculty at the Johns Hopkins University Bloomberg School of Public Health and taught there for more than 50 years.
+He received a Master of Public Health from the University of Michigan School of Public Health in 195? and Doctorate of Public Health in Epidemiology from Johns Hopkins School of Public Health in 1956.
+He subsequently joined their faculty and taught there for more than 50 years.